The beautiful Sea Canyon Table Runner is a new table runner that I finished and gifted to a sweet friend. It looks perfect in her living room.

 Cut your binding strips 2½-inch x the width of your fabrics and use my easy machine binding tutorial to add it.

 I just used a good-quality permanent press muslin on the back so I can save my batiks for my quilt tops.
+I do this a lot to cut down on the cost of my quilt projects.

 Do you like my little pelican?
 He was a gift from the cutest little neighbor boy when we lived at the river house.